AdaCore/learn/courses/intro-to-ada/chapters/standard_library.rst

 - ``Hash``: hash function for the ``Key_Type``

 - ``Equivalent_Keys``: an equality operator (e.g. ``=``) that indicates
-  whether two keys are to be considerd equal.
+  whether two keys are to be considered equal.

   - If the type specified in ``Key_Type`` has a standard operator, you can use it, which you do by specifing using that operator as the value of